April 21, Reading 1 – Numbers 1

 Israel were growing into a mighty nation!

-And here is something a little different, a whole tribe are _not_ included in the census – the Levites.
+Here is something a little different from a martial perspective, a whole tribe were not included in the census!

 “… So that there may be no wrath on the congregation of the people of Israel.”

-The Levites were not to be an army that battled other nations, they were not to camp by their companies by their own standards (v52).
+The Levites were not to be an army that battled other nations, they were not to camp by their companies and by their own standards.

 Instead they were to camp around the tabernacle, to keep guard over it.